Heba-Ansari19/Tech-Solutions-Inc./README.md

 # Tech-Solutions-Inc.
-Tech Solutions Inc. customer-support analysis cleans and validates support and survey data, quantifies response and resolution times by category, and links customer satisfaction ratings to problem types; it produces clear SQL-based findings and recommendations to reduce response delays and improve client satisfaction and retention.
+Analyzed **Tech Solutions Inc.** customer support data to clean, validate, and standardize support tickets and survey records for accurate insights.
+Addressed **missing values, inconsistent categories and statuses, non-numeric responses, resolution times, and timestamp issues**.
+Created a **fully reliable dataset to measure response and resolution performance** by category and linked customer satisfaction ratings to problem types.
+Enabled **actionable recommendations to reduce response delays, improve client satisfaction, and support retention strategies.**

 <br>

 ## PROJECT OVERVIEW
-Tech Solutions Inc. has faced falling customer satisfaction over recent months.
-I work with the support team to inspect their support tickets and customer surveys to find root causes and give managers actionable insights.
-I start by validating and cleaning the support table so all rows match the documented schema and no hidden errors bias the results.
-Next, I calculate response and resolution statistics per category to see which request types suffer the longest waits.
-Finally, I join support tickets with survey ratings to measure how rating relates to specific categories — especially Bugs and Installation Problems — so the company can focus on improvements that matter most to unhappy customers.
+**Tech Solutions Inc. is a customer support-focused company** facing declining customer satisfaction over recent months.
+Customers have reported **delays and issues, particularly with Bugs and Installation Problems**.
+This project focused on analyzing support tickets and customer surveys to identify patterns and areas needing improvement.
+The `support` dataset included fields such as `category`, `status`, `response_time`, `resolution_time`, and `survey_rating`.
+Cleaning and analyzing this data ensures reliable insights, helps prioritize improvements, and enables the company to enhance overall customer experience.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/d65e7f2f-72c6-433a-a0d6-034884207210" />